Definition and Penalties of Perjury in Nevada

 - Imprisonment for 50 years with parole after 20 years

 Aside from these penalties, perjury is a criminal offense without possible action on civil cause.
-A person guilty of perjury may also be punished by being held in contempt of court.
+Punishment for Perjury can involve a person being held in contempt of court.